superseriousbusiness/gotosocial/CONTRIBUTING.md

 Note the following constraints:

 - The testrig data will be destroyed when the testrig is destroyed.
 It does this by dropping all tables in Postgres on shutdown.
 As such, you should **NEVER RUN THE TESTRIG AGAINST A DATABASE WITH REAL DATA IN IT** because it will be destroyed.
 Be especially careful if you're forwarding database ports from a remote instance to your local machine, because you can easily and irreversibly nuke that data if you run the testrig against it.
+- If you stop the testrig and start it again, any tokens or applications you created during your tests will also be removed.
+As such, you need to log out and in again every time you stop/start the rig.
 - The testrig does not make any actual external http calls, so federation will (obviously) not work from a testrig.

 ## Running tests